Best time to visit Tanzania

 It’s not all about the wildlife!
 Head to Dar es Salaam in January for this celebration of Tanzanian culture.
 Several ethnic groups participate in the annual event, with music and dance performances, food and drink from across the country.
 Contemporary music and arts are showcased alongside more traditional art forms – creating a well-rounded display of Tanzanian creativity and culture.

-Tanzania plays host to some of Africa's most iconic sights: the plains of the Serengeti, the Wildebeest Migration, the snow capped peak of Mount Kilimanjaro, and the tall silhouettes of the Maasai.
+Tanzania plays host to some of Africa's most iconic sights: the plains of the Serengeti and the Wildebeest Migration.

-Our interactive map, top highlights and sample itineraries will help you plan where to go in Tanzania, and choose the best off-the-peg or tailor made vacation for you and your travel companions.
+Our interactive map, top highlights and sample itineraries will help you plan where to go.

-An absolutely standout destination for wildlife, safaris in Tanzania take advantage of this country’s huge parks, abundant fauna and accommodation to suit all tastes and budgets.
+An absolutely standout destination for wildlife, driving here takes advantage of this country’s huge parks.

-For a taste of true African wilderness, well away from the safari crowds, head to southern Tanzania.
+Get a taste of true African wilderness, well away from the safari crowds.

-There is a whole Lion King cast of wildlife in Tanzania - with school summer vacations being one of the best times to spot the Big Five and the Wildebeest Migration.
+The school summer vacations are one of the best times to see the Wildebeest Migration.